microsoftgraph/msgraph-sdk-powershell/src/Sites/beta/examples/New-MgBetaSiteListItem.md

 New-MgBetaSiteListItem -SiteId $siteId -ListId $listId -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaSiteListItem Cmdlet.
+This example shows how to use the New-MgBetaSiteListItem Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).